LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

-Readonly fields can be confusing at first.
-If you've encountered references, or pointers, elsewhere in your programming journey (we don't cover them in LC101), then readonly fields might make more sense if you know that object fields actually hold a pointer to an object, and not the object itself.

 Note that `readonly` doesn't make much sense for properties, and in fact may not be applied to properties.

 ### Static Fields and Properties